listenToRipley/ReactNative/Notes/README.md

 Within onChangeText, we had to provide two way binding by using value within an TextInput.

+#### Interactions

+If you want to select items, that are not buttons, you have to provide specific components that will allow this, such as Pressable.

 ### Styling Components

 There is no CSS in Native. *STYLES DO NOT CASCADE IN NATIVE*, meaning there is no style inheritance.